jsphpndr/covid-api-bahamas/archetypes/reports.md

 con__link: #https://mywebsite.com

 # The date format is YYYY-MM-DD.
 So, October 6, 2021 would be written as 2021-10-06.
-date: # FILL REPORT DATE
+date: &date # FILL REPORT DATE

 report: ### DO NOT TOUCH ###

   number: {{ replace .Name "-" " " | title }}